-Our large two room 400 sq. ft. suites feature a separate living room and bedroom ideal for interviews or families, Hilton's own "Serenity Collection" pillow top mattresses' and alarm clock and a 37" flat screen TV in the living room and a 32" in the bedroom.
+Our large two room 400 sq. ft. suites feature a separate living room and bedroom, Hilton's own "Hilton Dreams Structure Plush" pillow top mattresses and alarm clock and a 44" flat screen TV in the living room and a 55" in the bedroom.